MemDLM: Memory-Enhanced DLM Training: Experiments

-Although the largest conceptual effect of MemDLM appears during training, the inference stage still introduces several meaningful design choices.
-In this section, we study how the inner loop should be used at inference time and how sensitive the adaptation procedure is to the synthetic anchor construction.
-Our current inference procedure applies the inner loop to the prompt before generation, which empirically provides the most reliable way to improve context internalization and long-context understanding.
-An alternative design would adapt during the decoding process itself, but we treat this as future work because it introduces a substantially different optimization loop during generation.
+Although the main effect of MemDLM appears during training, inference still introduces meaningful design choices.
+Here we study how the inner loop should be used at inference time and how sensitive it is to the synthetic anchor construction.
+Our current procedure applies the inner loop to the prompt before generation; adapting during decoding is left to future work.

-At inference time, the anchor state is not prescribed by training data and must therefore be chosen by design.
-We parameterize this choice by the target mask ratio of the adapted prompt state. \Cref{fig:inference_anchor_analysis} shows that the method is relatively insensitive to this hyperparameter: the tested ratios from $0.2$ to $0.8$ all exhibit the same qualitative degradation pattern as context length increases, and their scores remain close throughout the full 1K--16K range.
-Even at 16K, the results stay tightly grouped between $0.212$ and $0.232$.
-We therefore use $0.2$ as the default not because it is uniquely optimal, but because it is a simple and robust operating point within a fairly flat design space.
+At inference time, the anchor state is a design choice, which we parameterize by the target mask ratio of the adapted prompt state. \Cref{fig:inference_anchor_analysis} shows that the method is relatively insensitive to this hyperparameter: ratios from $0.2$ to $0.8$ exhibit the same qualitative trend as context length increases, and their scores remain close throughout the full 1K--16K range.
+Even at 16K, results stay tightly grouped between $0.212$ and $0.232$.
+We therefore use $0.2$ as the default not because it is uniquely optimal, but because it is a simple operating point in a fairly flat design space.

 One possible reason for this low sensitivity is the bidirectional nature of DLM denoising.
-When the inner loss is computed, the model can attend to all tokens in the corrupted prompt, so changing whether a token is treated as observed input or as a supervised prediction target does not fully remove its information from the local computation.
-In this view, varying the anchor ratio mainly changes how the prompt information is partitioned within the denoising objective, rather than whether that information is accessible at all, which may explain why a broad range of ratios behaves similarly in practice.
+When the inner loss is computed, the model can attend to all tokens in the corrupted prompt, so changing whether a token is treated as observed input or as a supervised target does not fully remove its information from the local computation.